Essential Elements to Working with Creative & 3D Agencies for Your Project Marketing Collateral

-As property developers move from building small townhouse projects and up to apartment developments, they start encountering greater marketing complexities than before and often seem to underestimate the impact that branding and creative elements can make to a project, aside from 3D visualisation imagery.
-From our own experiences of some clients asking if we could organise these elements for them internally, we’ve found that it only works to a certain extent, as time and other resource constraints come in to play and compromise the ultimate result for the project.
+As property developers move from building small townhouse projects and up to large apartment developments, they start encountering greater marketing complexities than ever before and often seem to underestimate the impact that branding and creative elements can make to a project, aside from 3D visualisation imagery.
+From our own experiences of some clients asking, if we could organise these elements for them internally, we’ve found that it only works to a certain extent, as time and other resource constraints come in to play and compromise the ultimate result for the project.

 Typically, these property developers have come from completing a number of townhouse developments, which have mostly sold through local real estate agencies with minimal 3D imagery and basic print collateral (2-4 A4 page brochures).
 However, as their appetite grows to acquire and develop larger density sites, because suddenly the competition gets tougher at this higher level, online portals like realestate.com.au and similar are no longer enough to market their project successfully.

-Also at this level, developers often start to look at specialised project marketing agents who ask them for branded marketing collateral – something that opens up a Pandora’s box of possibilities to marketing development projects.
+Also at this level, developers often start to look at specialised project marketing agents who ask them for branded marketing collateral – something that opens up Pandora’s box of possibilities to marketing development projects.
 From websites and social media campaigns, through to printed and digital brochures, display suite hoardings and paper media banners – the options for property developers are almost limitless.

-Enter Creative Agency Recommendations
+Creative Agency Recommendations

-At this point, the project marketing agent often recommends to look into branding and creative agencies, where costs for average marketing campaigns – aside from the required 3D visuals – can start to look like telephone numbers.
+At this point, the project marketing agent often would recommend to look into the branding and creative agencies, where costs for average marketing campaigns – aside from the required 3D visuals – can start to look like telephone numbers.
 That high cost can be a shock to project marketers – especially when it is often their first exposure to what is required for an effective high-end marketing campaign.